Summary: in this tutorial, you will learn how to use the Oracle GROUP BY

 Code language: SQL (Structured Query Language) (sql)

-In this example, we grouped the orders by customers and used the COUNT()
+In this example, we group the orders by customers and use the COUNT()

 function to return the number of orders per group.